 The call for papers for Homa Publica – International Journal on Human Rights and Business is permanently open; Papers can be submitted for analysis and possible publication at any time.

 Eligible publications include works from authors of all areas of knowledge, with no limit to the number of authors in the same paper.
-At least a master’s degree is required for submission of individual papers.
+A degree is required for submission of individual papers.
 These rules apply to all submitted papers, except invited ones.
+Works from graduate students will be accepted if coauthored with undergratuade or masters or doctors.

 Homa Publica – International Journal on Human Rights and Business publishes only original and unpublished papers, which are not simultaneously under review by any other publication.
 The authors must comply to these terms in the submission process.
 If the existence of a previous publication or the simultaneous submission to other journals is detected, the article will be disregarded.
 Simultaneous submission of a scientific paper to more than one journal is a serious lack of ethics.
 Access to the full contents of Homa Publica – International Journal on Human Rights and Business is free to all users.
 All existing material in its publications can be freely copied, shared and reproduced for non-commercial purposes, as long as the source, authorship and content integrity are respected (no changes allowed).